-Students are expected to assist district staff in ensuring that buses remain in good condition and that transportation is provided safely.
-When riding in district vehicles, including buses, students are held to the following behavioral standards established in the ACW Student Handbook.
-(See Buses and Other School Vehicles - Campus Student Handbook)
+Students are expected to assist district staff in ensuring that buses and other district vehicles are clean and safe.
+When riding in district vehicles, students are held to behavioral standards established in this handbook and the Student Code of Conduct.
+Students must:

-Student must:

-- Follow the driver's directions at all times - Enter and leave the vehicle in an orderly manner at the designated stop - Keep feet and all belongings out of the aisle - Not deface the vehicle or its equipment - Not put any body part or object out the window - Not possess or use any form of tobacco or e-cigarettes - Observe all usual classroom rules - Be seated while the vehicle is moving - Fasten seatbelts, if available - Wait for driver's signal upon leaving and crossing in front of the vehicle - Follow any other rules established by the operator of the vehicle vehicle must focus on driving and not have his or her attention distracted by student misbehavior.
+- Follow the driver's directions at all times. - Enter and leave the vehicle in an orderly manner at the designated stop. - Keep feet, books, instrument cases, and other objects out of the aisle. - Not deface the vehicle or its equipment. - Not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects within or out of the vehicle. - Not possess or use any form of tobacco or e-cigarettes in any district vehicle. - Observe all usual classroom rules. - Be seated while the vehicle is moving. - Fasten their seat belts, if available. - Wait for the driver's signal upon leaving the vehicle and before crossing in front of the vehicle. - Follow any other rules established by the operator of the vehicle.

+Misconduct will be punished in accordance with the Student Code of Conduct, including loss of the privilege to ride in a district vehicle including a school bus, may be revoked or suspended.
+Since the district's primary responsibility in transporting students is to do so as safely as possible, the operator of the vehicle must focus on driving and not have his or her attention distracted by student misbehavior.
 Therefore, when appropriate disciplinary management techniques fail to improve student behavior or when specific misconduct warrants immediate removal, Commerce ISD may restrict or revoke a student's transportation privileges, in accordance with law.
 (Removal from the School Bus- CISD Student Code of Conduct).

-Misconduct will be punished in accordance with the Student Code of Conduct; the privilege to ride in a district vehicle, including a school bus, may be revoked or suspended.
-Since the district's primary responsibility in transporting students is to do so as safely as possible, the operator of the